auth0/SimpleKeychain/V1_MIGRATION_GUIDE.md

 ## Methods Removed

-The following methods were removed, and have no replacement:
+The following methods were removed and have no replacement:

 - `publicRSAKeyData(forTag:)`
 - `generateRSAKeyPair(withLength:publicKeyTag:privateKeyTag:)`